vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/config/config-server-vault-git-dotnet-core.md

     cf create-service p-vault standard <vault-service-name>
     ```

-- Bind it to a simple application to get the vault paramaters like host, port and token via environment variables (`Apps Manager` --> `Application` --> `Settings` --> `REVEAL ENV VARS`).
+- Bind it to a simple application to get the vault parameters like host, port and token via environment variables (`Apps Manager` --> `Application` --> `Settings` --> `REVEAL ENV VARS`).
 Settings should be something similar to below..

     ```json
     "p-vault": [